top of page

 Fake videos and images can eventually erode public trust in elections, courts, journalism, and even personal relationships.

 For businesses, that worry is also growing.
-In 2024, KPMG found that 91% of Canadian business leaders were worried that bad actors would use deepfakes to run misinformation/disinformation campaigns.
+In 2024, KPMG found that 91% of business leaders were worried that bad actors would use deepfakes to run misinformation/disinformation campaigns.

 Watermarking: A Single Solution With Glaring Limits

+Leading tech companies have pointed to digital watermarks as a valuable tool to combat deepfakes.
 Watermarks are subtle or invisible signatures embedded in AI-generated videos and imagery.
 They help identify synthetic content, regardless of cropping or editing, and can be detected with the right tools.

-If we can figure this out, so can malicious actors.
+“If we can figure this out, so can malicious actors.
 Watermarking is being promoted as this perfect solution, but we’ve shown that this technology is breakable.
 Deepfakes are still a huge threat."

 — Andre Kassis, PhD Candidate, Computer Science